jamesmontemagno/GeolocatorPlugin/docs/GettingStarted.md

 Before making any calls to the geolocator that requires the permissions, you should consider checking that the user has granted proper permission.
 The geolocator plugin will attempt to ask for permission, but it is not guaranteed.

 ### Android:
-You MUST set your Target version to API 25+ and Compile against API 25+
+You MUST set your Target version to API 25+ and Compile against API 25+.
+This must be set manually and can NOT be set to automatic use the compile.
+You must pick it from the list.

 #### Permissions:
 The `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` permissions are required and are automatically added to your Android Manifest when you compile.
 No need to add them manually!